jaredhendrickson13/pfsense-api/README.md

 query filters for more complex queries.
 Query filters may be specified after the field name separated by a double-underscore.

+note: Data within the `_links` sections of the API response cannot be queried.

 <details>
     <summary>Query Filters</summary>